lednikita0481/Hash-Table-research/README.md

 | AVX hash 1 word|      8.4          |   1.32               | 0.96                  |
 | ASM hash       |      8.8          |   1.26               | 0.95                  |

-We see, rewriting hash function on assembly makes performance even worse then `-O3` standart version.
+We see, rewriting the hash function on assembly makes the performance even worse than `-O3` standard version.

 ### Version 2.
 Optimising strcmp

 The second "narrow neck" of the program is strcmp.
-I will try to improve already improved by compiler version of strcmp
+I will try to improve an already improved by compiler version of strcmp

 <details>